siddharthk6-tech/procode-interview-task/ecs-approach/README.md

 Visit the alb_dns_name in your browser.

-You should see the NGINX welcome page indicating the container is running successfully.
+You should see the **NGINX Welcome Page** indicating the container is running successfully.

 ---